-The student may choose to seek external counsel (an advisor, an attorney, etc.) to assist with preparation of materials to submit to the Academic Grievance Committee.
-The student may request such individual accompany him or her to the hearing1 and may wish to proceed to prepare for this event.
-Questions concerning possible impacts on the student's graduate status should he or she not be successful in the grievance may be discussed at this time with an associate dean of the Graduate School.
+The student may seek external counsel (an advisor, an attorney, etc.) to assist with preparation of materials to submit to the Academic Grievance Committee.
+The student may request such individual accompany him/her to the hearing and may wish to proceed to prepare for this event.
+Questions concerning possible impacts on the student's graduate status should he/she not be successful in the grievance may be discussed at this time with the Associate Dean of the Graduate School.